Fuel your shift: Nutrition tips and meal ideas for nurses

 Homemade burrito bowls can make a healthy alternative to fast food.
 Containing protein, carbohydrates, healthy fats and fibre, they’ll help keep you feeling full and energised, and they’re super tasty too.

-Try adding the following to your burrito bowl:
+Try adding a combination of the following to your burrito bowl:

 • Chopped lettuce